This interview is featured in the March issue of Seattle Business magazine. Subscribe here to access the print edition.

 Tina Pappas has spent her entire career in commercial real estate, beginning as an agent at Colliers International shortly after graduating from Western Washington University.

-Along the way, she launched her own company and served almost five years as director of Bill & Melinda Gates Investments, where she dabbled in everything from hotels to multifamily properties, including agriculture, and office and industrial buildings.
+Along the way, she launched her own company and served almost five years on the real estate team of Bill & Melinda Gates Investments, where she dabbled in everything from hotels to multifamily properties, including agriculture, and office and industrial buildings.

 Pappas is now president of Tarragon Property Services, where she oversees a sprawling real estate portfolio consisting of more than 3,800 multifamily units, more than 2.8 million square feet of industrial space and more than 600,000 square feet of retail projects in the Puget Sound region.
 The company is somewhat unique in that it has interests in so many sectors.
 Pappas, who last year served as president of the Washington state chapter of industry trade association NAIOP, reveals why Bellevue will continue its explosive growth and offers a surprising prediction about the region’s next hot real estate markets.